Lake Karapiro: History and etymology

 In about 1600, Te Ihingarangi built a pā (fortified village) called Te Tiki o Ihingarangi near where Lake Karapiro is today.

 In 1830, Ngāti Hauā defeated Ngāti Maru in a battle at Taumatawīwī, two kilometres south of Karapiro Domain.
 On the orders of the Ngāti Hauā chief Te Waharoa, his dead warriors were cremated, this taking place on rocks beside the Waikato River, the location then becoming known as Karāpiro, from the Māori language words karā, meaning "basaltic stone", and piro, meaning "foul smelling".
-The site was flooded when the lake created.
+The site was flooded when the lake was created.
 The ten-megawatt Horahora Power Station, 13 km upstream of Karapiro Dam was also flooded with the formation of Lake Karapiro.

 Construction of the Karapiro Dam began in 1940, however progress was slow due to labour and material shortages related to World War II.
 The dam was completed in early 1947, four years behind schedule.
 Due to the post-war electricity shortages, the filling of Lake Karapiro had to be coordinated to minimise the time between Horahora's decommissioning and Karapiro's commissioning.
 The lake level reached Horahora on 4 April 1947 upon which Horahora stopped generating and was submerged.
 The lake was sufficiently filled on 10 April 1947 to allow the first turbine-generator at Karapiro to enter service.